masaun/masaun/README.md

 ## Hi there 👋

-I'm a blockchain developer who implement a smart contract on Ethereum and EVM compatible chains by using Solidity/Hardhat, Foundry.
+I'm a blockchain developer who implement a smart contract in Solidity (+ Foundry, Hardhat) on Ethereum and EVM compatible chains.

 ## Achievements: